Updated: 14/10/2019 | October 14th, 2019

-Hitchhike – While not common in the north of the country, if you’re in Patagonia, you’ll see many locals and tourists alike hitchhiking, as long-distance buses in that part of the country can be very expensive and infrequent.
+1. Hitchhike – While not common in the north of the country, if you’re in Patagonia, you’ll see many locals and tourists alike hitchhiking, as long-distance buses in that part of the country can be very expensive and infrequent.
 It’s simply more convenient to hitchhike.

 For everything else, go for the cheap eats or make your own sandwiches (and given the lack of veggies in restaurants around the country, it’s a lot healthier to make your food!).

 4. Buy your wine – You can find bottles of wine in the supermarket for around 230 ARS.
 It’s a phenomenal deal — and it’s great wine too!
 Additionally, stick to wine while you’re here.
 Liquor and beer are much more expensive here!